nabeelvalley/docs/src/content/blog-md/2024/12-04/passwords.md

 published: false
 ---

+> "Good design is actually a lot harder to notice than poor design, in part because good designs fit our needs so well that the design is invisible, serving us without drawing attention to itself.
+Bad design, on the other hand, screams out its inadequacies, making itself very noticeable." - Don Norman

 Just had a silly experience.
 I needed to log into an app on my browser and had the following nonsensical series of steps:

 1. Go to website